jan-lukas-wermuth/replication_NCor/README.md

 in the folder.

-- True_gammas.R: This file simulates the values for $\gamma^*$ for each DGP that is described in the paper and a grid of dependence parameters.
+- True_gammas.R: This file simulates the values for $\gamma^*$ for each DGP that is described in the paper and a grid of dependence parameters
+  $\alpha$.

 - CIs_Coverage.R: This script simulates empirical coverage rates of the confidence intervals for $\gamma^*$ for the same DGPs as above.